-- Prep-ONLY families Drop-Off/Pick-Up: Enter from northbound Bullard Avenue, on the west side of the campus, near the Administration Offices.
+- Prep-ONLY families Drop-Off AND Pick-Up: Enter from northbound Bullard Avenue, on the west side of the campus, near the Administration Offices.
 Follow the parking lot south, then turn along the south side of the Prep building for pick-up/drop-off at the Prep Entrance.
+Students should only exit/load vehicles in the designated Prep Drop-off/Pick-up Zone.
 Please leave the middle lane in the drop-off zone clear for exiting cars.
-Exit the campus via Palm Lane. - Prep/Archway families Drop-Off: Enter the campus from Encanto Blvd and form two lanes of traffic that flow around the football field to the Archway Pick-Up/Drop-Off Zone on the North side of the Archway building.
-Once ALL students have been dropped-off in front of the Archway building, drivers will follow the flow of traffic and exit with a right turn on Encanto.
-Prep students will follow the sidewalk around to the east side of the building and enter campus at the gate near the gym. - Prep/Archway families Pick-Up: Prep/Archway families can pick-up both their Prep and Archway students from the Archway Pick-Up Zone.
-Please notify your Prep Students to meet you promptly on the Archway side where they should wait on the sidewalk of the Archway Pick-Up Zone until their parent arrives. - Please note that Archway students being picked up by car will not be released to prep siblings, only to parents.
-High School students who drive may pick up their siblings in the parent walk-up line on the archway side.
+Exit the campus via Palm Lane. - Prep/Archway families Drop-Off: Enter the campus from Encanto Blvd and form two lanes of traffic that flow around the football field to the Archway Drop-Off Zones.
+Once ALL students have been dropped-off in front of the Archway building, drivers will follow the flow of traffic to exit campus as directed by faculty.
+Prep students will follow the sidewalk around to the east side of the building and enter campus at the gate near the gym. - Prep/Archway families Pick-Up: Prep/Archway families will pick-up both their Prep and Archway students from the Archway Pick-Up Zone.
+Please notify your Prep Students to meet you promptly on the Archway side where they should wait on the sidewalk of the Archway Pick-Up Zone until their parent arrives.
+Please review the Archway Traffic Flow procedures for more details. - Please note that Archway students being picked up by car will not be released to Prep siblings, only to parents.
+High School students who drive or walk may pick up their siblings in the student walk-up line on campus and then exit through the west basketball court gate.
+Student drivers parked on-campus may exit through the east gate near the gym.